Birch Run High School

 Birch Run High School is a public high school located at 12450 Church Street in Birch Run, Michigan and part of the Birch Run Area Schools district.
 Birch Run's mascot is the panther, and its colors are blue and gold.
-The school's athletic program competes in the Tri-Valley Conference-East as a Class B school.
+The school is a member of the Michigan High School Athletic Association (MHSAA) and the Mid-Michigan Activities Conference (MMAC).
+Birch Run entered the MMAC at the start of the 2024-25 school year after spending decades in the Tri-Valley Conference as an original, founding member.
 Its team sports include baseball, basketball, bowling, cheerleading, cross country running, football, golf, powerlifting, soccer, softball, track and field, volleyball, wrestling.